 To receive breaking news alerts from our newsroom click here

-Yogev Toby (He/Him) is a senior journalism student and editor at large at The Beacon.
+Yogev Toby (He/Him) is a senior journalism student and the news and sports content managing editor at The Beacon.
 After moving to the United States from Israel, Yogev completed his associate’s degree at Portland Community College and transferred to Emerson.
 He has years of experience in field reporting and multimedia journalism from his service as a combat photographer.
-Yogev was previously the Projects section editor and now works as a Business co-op at The Boston Globe.
+Yogev co-founded The Beacon’s Projects section and has worked as a Business co-op at the Boston Globe.
 Outside of journalism, he enjoys hiking, rock climbing, and watching films.

-Iselin Bratz is a Senior journalism major and political communications minor from Camden, Maine.
-Her work has earned her several awards from Emerson, including an Evvy for Outstanding Sports Article and a Community Journalism award for Ethical Reporting.
-Outside of the Beacon she has interned at The Maine Monitor and Maine Public Media.
+Iselin Bratz is the Editor in Chief for The Beacon for Spring 2026.
+She is a Senior journalism major and political communications minor from Camden, Maine.
+Her work has earned her several awards from Emerson, including an Evvy for Outstanding Sports Article, a Community Journalism award for Ethical Reporting, and several Evvy nominations for Outstanding News Article.
+She gravitates to political and policy reporting, hoping to one day be a statehouse or international reporter.
+Her true passion lies in stories that show the human focus behind big agency decisions, from politics, to businesses, to college administrations like Emerson.
+Outside of the Beacon her work can be found at The Maine Monitor, Maine Public Media, and The Cambridge Day.
 When she takes off her journalist hat she can be found enjoying the outdoors—skiing, hiking, paddle boarding, and rowing—or relaxing with crochet and reality TV.